-- 127. The Bank is of the opinion that it would be wholly inappropriate to have public funds utilised to support credit unions which are failing or failed due to significant lapses in corporate governance and internal controls and misappropriation.
-This would be likely to lead to moral hazard if the Boards of credit unions thought that they could provide insufficient governance and oversight to the functioning of their credit union, on the understanding that the State would step in to bail it out in full if there were any negative financial consequences from their actions. - 128.
+- 161. The DGS represents one of the tools of the State to protect depositors and prevent systemic contagion from the failure of a credit institution.
+In the opinion of RES, the public interest is served by an orderly winding up of an entity such as Rush, with a prompt DGS pay-out reducing potential damage to the wider economy and reducing the need to use taxpayers' funds. - 162.
+RES is of the opinion that it would be wholly inappropriate to have public funds utilised to support credit unions which are failing or failed due to significant lapses in corporate governance and internal controls and misappropriation.
+This would be likely to lead to moral hazard if the Boards of credit unions thought that they could provide insufficient governance and oversight to the functioning of their credit union, on the understanding that the State would step in to bail it out in full if there were any negative financial consequences from their actions. - 163.
 The Oireachtas has provided for a number of options in the 2011 Act, including directed transfer and liquidation.
 In order to secure the directed transfer of a credit institution, the Bank must demonstrate that the intervention conditions are met (which is a relatively high threshold) and that such a transfer is necessary in the circumstances.
 In contrast, the grounds for applying for the winding up of a credit institution under the 2011 Act are more readily met.
 It is only in situations where an approach other than liquidation is "necessary in all the circumstances" that the alternative approach can be utilised.
-The Bank has already carried out three directed transfers as noted above, but it is important that all resolution mechanisms represent viable options. - 129.
+The Bank has already carried out three directed transfers as noted above, but it is important that all resolution mechanisms represent viable options. - 164.
 Liquidation in this case may have the public interest benefit of spurring further voluntary credit union sector restructuring.
 In addition, liquidation in the case of Rush may also encourage enhanced regulatory compliance across the credit union movement, to the benefit of the sector, its members and the wider public.

-Summary of Grounds for Liquidation
+Summary as to Recommendation for Liquidation